p-mcgowan/sublime-mdk/readme.md

 Steal the MDK compiler for Visual Studio, use in sublime build to get errors and whatnot.
 May need to install msbuild deps (see https://github.com/malware-dev/MDK-SE/wiki/Getting-Started)

-- Copy folder into sublime/packages/
+- Copy / clone into sublime/packages/
 - Open APPDATA/Roaming/SpaceEngineers/IngameScripts/local/script-folder
 - (optionally) add mdk.sublime-settings to the folder
 - Select Tools -> Build System -> se-mdk